 To construct this design, take two $5\frac{1}{2}$ in. strips a, and connect them together by screws to form one long strip.
 Then take two other strips and fasten them together in the same way.
 Next secure an angle piece b in each at the fourth hole from one end.
-Then, at the seventh hole from the other end, secure by the screw and nut shown, an angle piece c on the inside and a $2\frac{1}{2}$ in. strip don the outside.
-These form the legs.
-Next put in the stays e connecting them from the bottom of the legs to the ninth hole from the end.
-Next connect the two angle pieces c by two overlapping $2\frac{1}{2}$ in. strips f Then attach the two $5\frac{1}{2}$ in. strips g as shown to the angle pieces b, fitting the angle pieces h above the strips g.
-Next attach the two upright pieces j to the angle pieces, placing in position at the same time the three cross strips k as shown.
-Then attach the angle pieces I to the second holes from the top of the upright pieces j, and connect these by the stays m to the sides of the barrow.
+Then, at the seventh hole from the other end, secure by the screw and nut shown, an angle piece c on the inside and a $2\frac{1}{2}$ in. strip dThese form the legs.
+Next put in the stays e on the outside. connecting them from the bottom of the legs to the ninth hole from the end.
+Next connect the two angle pieces c by two overlapping 21 in. strips f Then attach the two 51 in. strips g as shown to the angle pieces b, fitting the angle pieces h above the strips g.
+Next attach the two upright pieces j to the angle pieces, placing in position at the same time the three cross strips k as shown. attach the angle pieces I to the second holes from the top of the upright pieces i, and connect these by the stays m to the sides of the barrow.
 Then insert a 2 in. piece of the axle with the wheel on the centre, the wheel being held in place by two keys which have their feathers turned away from the wheel, and thus form collars between which the wheels can rotate.

 Figure No. 14.
-REVOLVER TRUCK,
+REVOLVER TRUCK.